salmanzf/Health-Insurance-Cross-Sell-Prediction_Logistic-Regression/README.md

 | Optimal Column with RFECV | 2 | 1 |
 | Accuracy | 64 % | 88 % |
 | Confusion Matrix | ![SMOTE](https://github.com/salmanzf/Health-Insurance-Cross-Sell-Prediction_Logistic-Regression/blob/streamlit/Image/ConfusionMatrix_SMOTE.png) | ![no_SMOTE](https://github.com/salmanzf/Health-Insurance-Cross-Sell-Prediction_Logistic-Regression/blob/streamlit/Image/ConfusionMatrix_no-SMOTE.png) |

+Although with SMOTE algorithm we have less Accuracy, we can see the prediction without SMOTE algoithm only predicts '0' (No) with no '1' (Yes) Response and it can achieve 88% accuracy.
+If we use the algorithm without SMOTE algorithm, we will not have a potential customer in the future since it is not predicting '1' Response.
+This is why imbalance dataset causes the misconception in prediction algorithm and where SMOTE algorithm is used.
+With SMOTE algorithm we can predict 11421 out of 11675 (97.82%) '1' Response.
+This algorithm is far useful since it can predict alot more potential customer in the future, eventhough it also cost a lot more for the marketing team since it has a lot of False Positive where 34334 out of 83603 (41.07%) are wrong '1' Response prediction.

+At the end, it's up to business decision maker whether the profit from future potential customer is worth the extra marketing budget.